-5 Conclusion
+5. Conclusion

 We have addressed the impact, for both theoretical and computational reasons, of loss of strict feasibility in LP, distinguishing one type of degeneracy at a BFS.
 For our numerics we illustrated this using the accuracy of optimality conditions as well as the effect of perturbations, for the two most popular classes of algorithms, i.e., simplex and interior point methods.
-For the theory,
+For the theory, we proved, using the two-step facial reduction, that if strict feasibility fails for a linear program, then every BFS is degenerate.
+In addition, we showed that facial reduction can be implemented efficiently to obtain a smaller simpler problem with strict feasibility, and that this improves stability.
+This was illustrated on random problems, as well as instances from the NETLIB data set.

 An essential step for almost all algorithms for linear programming is preprocessing.
 One part of preprocessing is identifying fixed variables.
 However, identifying variables fixed at 0, facial reduction, has not been done due to expense and accuracy problems.
 In this paper we have shown that not eliminating these variables, i.e., lack of strict feasibility, is equivalent to implicit singularity and this helps explain the numerical difficulties that arise.
 We have further provided an efficient preprocessing step for facial reduction, i.e., we continue on phase I of the simplex method that eliminates all the artificial variables, and eliminate the variables fixed at 0.
 We observed that a variable that is basic (positive) in every BFS corresponds to a redundant constraint and, by complementary slackness, corresponds to a variable fixed at 0 in the dual.
-And redundant constraints have been shown in the literature to poorly affect algorithms [18].
-Moreover, identifying redundant constraints is a nontrivial operation e.g., [10].
+And redundant constraints have been shown in the literature to poorly affect algorithms (Deza et al., 2006).
+Moreover, identifying redundant constraints is a nontrivial operation e.g., Caron et al. (1997).
 This motivates doing FR on both the primal and the dual problems.
 (It is still unclear whether or not we have to repeat FR on the primal again.)

 In the literature, in particular in textbooks on LP, the method most often used to handle a free variable x_i is to replace it by two nonnegative variables $x_i \leftarrow x_i^+ - x_i^-$.
-The means that the optimal solution is unbounded as one can add an arbitrary positive constant to both new variables.
+This means that the optimal solution is unbounded as one can add an arbitrary positive constant to both new variables.
 But then strict feasibility fails for the dual, i.e., stable problems are transformed into ill-conditioned problems.
 One can speculate that this may account for the large number of instances in the NETLIB set where strict feasibility fails and numerical accuracy is difficult to maintain.